LineIntegralx/AlphaPolyp/README.md

 2.  **Download Model Weights:**

-    *   Download the model weights from the Google Drive link provided in the [README](https://github.com/LineIntegralx/AlphaPolyp/blob/main/README.md).
+    *   Download the model weights from the [Google Drive link ](https://drive.google.com/drive/folders/1NARp2kYtM5-aD8gHWHypCNpK98rDFR7-?usp=sharing).
     *   Place the downloaded model weights into the `model` folder within the cloned repository.

+## Option 1: Building from Source and Local Model Weights

 3.  **Build and Run with Docker Compose:**